runtime-verification/before-the-workshop/tracecontract/README.md

 object-oriented and functional programming language, resulting in a very convenient modeling language.

+* It is reasonably elegant to write properties in.
+Using TraceContract is often a fun experience.

 * Since it is an API in a programming language, a programmer trained in that programming language can relatively easlily adopt it and be up and running fast.

 ### Cons

 * Since it is an API in a programming language, a user has to be a (Scala) programmer, which limits the applicability.
 Had it been e.g. Python this might have been less of a problem.

 * The DSL is a so-called *shallow DSL*, which means that Scala's language constructs are part of the DSL (in contrast a *deep DSL* where one creates an entire Abstract Syntax for the DSL in Scala).
-This means that there are limits to how easy it is to add certain constructs.
-E.g. TraceContract is not good at past time temporal properties (although a newer version has been created that to some extent tries to solve this problem).
-Also, it is not possible to easily analyze TraceContract programs and optimize them for speed and memory consumption.
-However, it is the fact that it is a shallow DSL that makes TraceContract really flexible.
+This means that it is not possible to easily analyze TraceContract programs and optimize them for speed and memory consumption.

+* The DSL is probably not as slick as it could be as if it was designed all from scratch without being an extension of a programming language.

 ## References & links